AES

 Market Trends

-Market trends can impact an organisation by influencing consumer behavior, altering supply and demand dynamics, and affecting the organisation's ability to remain competitive in the market.
+Market trends can significantly impact an organisation by influencing consumer behavior, altering supply and demand dynamics, and ultimately affecting the organisation’s ability to remain competitive in the market.
+Staying ahead of these trends enables businesses to proactively adapt their strategies, mitigate risks, and capitalise on emerging opportunities.

-As part of this study, we have identified a number of potential short-term to medium-term trends that could impact the organisation.
+As part of this study, we have identified a number of potential trends that could impact the organisation.
 These include the following:

 Key Performance Indicators